berdakh/berdakh.github.io/index.md

   - [Patents](#patents)

 ## Summary

-`-`
-Dr. Berdakh Abibullaev received his M.Sc and Ph.D. in electronic engineering from Yeungnam University in 2006 and 2010, respectively.
-He worked as a research scientist at Daegu-Gyeongbuk Institute of Science and Technology from 2010 to 2013 and later at the Samsung Medical Center in Seoul from 2013 to 2014.
-He received a National Institute of Health Postdoctoral Research Fellowship II in 2014 and joined a multi-institutional research project to develop neural interfaces for rehabilitation in post-stroke patients.
-Currently, he is an Associate Professor at the Robotics Department of Nazarbayev University in Kazakhstan, focusing his research on developing robust Brain-Computer Interfaces for people with motor impairments with a special interest in machine learning algorithms and neural signal processing.
+Dr. Berdakh Abibullaev earned his M.Sc and Ph.D. degrees in electronic engineering from Yeungnam University, South Korea, in 2006 and 2010, respectively.
+After completing his education, he worked as a research scientist at the Daegu-Gyeongbuk Institute of Science and Technology from 2010 to 2013, followed by a position at the Samsung Medical Center in Seoul, South Korea, from 2013 to 2014.

+In 2014, he received the National Institute of Health Postdoctoral Research Fellowship II to join a multi-institutional research project between the University of Houston Brain-Machine Interface Systems Team and the Texas Medical Center.
+This project aimed to develop neural interfaces for rehabilitation in post-stroke patients.

+Dr. Abibullaev is an Associate Professor at the Robotics Department of Nazarbayev University in Kazakhstan.
+His research focuses on developing robust Brain-Computer Interfaces for people with motor impairments, with particular emphasis on machine learning algorithms and neural signal processing techniques.
 <br/>

 <br/>